Updated December 2019

 The monthly supply of New Listings for homes in Santa Clara is increasing.
 Note the seasonality with December typically being the low-point during the year.

-The number of Closed Sales is 5.8% fewer than this time last year.
+The number of Closed Sales has declined slightly since last year.
 Not sure why, yet.
 Possibly due the higher interest rates.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.